syedinay/syedinay/README.md

 - 👋 Hi, I’m @syedinay
 - 👀 I love using technology to solve modern day, real life problems
-- 💻 I am a Software Engineer by profession.
+- 💻 I am a Software Engineer.
 - 🌱 I work on Java SWT, sometimes Python and SQL.
-Currently learning JS and React.
 - 📫 How to reach me syedinayath1999@gmail.com

 <!---